NikolaiRadke/Nokolino_diy/howto_compile/README.md

 4. Select your voice set in line 38, 39 or 40
 5. If you don't want any battery warnings, comment out line 64.
 6. If you want NOKOlino to be quiet on startup, comment out line 66.
+7. Check line 65 if you are using the optional light sensor.

 ### Flashing NOKOlino firmware